DS-Spring2026/hw1/HW1.md

 ## Writeup
 In your README, please include the following sections:
-- details on what variables you chose for the model,
+- details on what variables you chose for the model
 - what SQL queries you wrote to extract information, including the output of the EXPLAIN SQL command on those queries
 - Explanation and Output of the two SQL queries using DuckDB
 - what model you trained and what your reasoning was.
 - Include some reasoning on what you think the difference between external tables vs. internal tables in BigQuery would be in terms of some performance metrics.
+- Please describe if you have used any AI Coding tools and for what tasks of the assignment
 - Finally, include any feedback you have on how difficult the assignment was, any unexpected difficulties you hit, and any other general feedback you may have.

 Also, submit the executed colab notebook along with the write up.